jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

 2. Add a worksheet to the workbook.
 3. Write data to the worksheet.

-Well, there is actually a Step Zero, to import the module, but hopefully we already knew that::
+Well, there is actually a Step 0, to import the module, but hopefully we already knew that::

     from xlsxwriter import Workbook